The Gm chord on the guitar

 All possible minor arpeggio and scale intervals using the CAGED system

-There are exercises to practice all this in the SEPR, a module you get when you sign up for my guitar courses.
+There are exercises for all of this in the SEPR—a module included when you sign up for my guitar courses.

-Here are all the stages you need to go through to master this shape:
+Here are the stages you’ll need to go through to truly master the Gm shape:

 • Play the Gm shape as an open-position chord